Michael Annett

-Michael Wayne Annett (born June 23, 1986) is an American former professional stock car racing driver.
-He last competed in the NASCAR Xfinity Series, driving the No. 1 Chevrolet Camaro for JR Motorsports.
+Michael Wayne Annett (June 23, 1986 – December 2, 2025) was an American professional stock car racing driver.
+He last competed in the NASCAR Xfinity Series, driving the No. 1 Chevrolet Camaro SS for JR Motorsports.

 Racing career

 Early career

 Save for a few mini-cup races during elementary school, Annett started racing after high school, starting at Hawkeye Downs in Iowa.
 He then advanced to the American Speed Association series.
-Annett has two career victories in the ARCA Menards Series.
-His first win came in the ARCA RE/MAX 250 at Talladega Superspeedway on October 5, 2007, and his second win came in the Daytona ARCA 200 at Daytona International Speedway on February 9, 2008.
+Annett had two career victories in the ARCA Menards Series.
+His first win came in the ARCA Re/Max 250 at Talladega Superspeedway on October 5, 2007, and his second win came in the Daytona ARCA 200 at Daytona International Speedway on February 9, 2008.

 NASCAR

 Camping World Truck Series

 Along with a part-time ARCA schedule, Annett competed in a handful of NASCAR Craftsman Truck Series events in 2008.
 He made his debut on June 20 at The Milwaukee Mile, and scored a best finish of second at Kentucky Speedway.

 Annett returned to the series on two occasions in 2014 and 2021, both at dirt tracks: the former came with NTS Motorsports at Eldora Speedway, while the latter was at Knoxville Raceway for Young's Motorsports.
 However, he was replaced by Chris Windom at the latter after practice due to a leg injury.